fullben/java-persistence-benchmark/README.md

 As each JMeter thread represents the transactions performed by a single employee, and as each district has one employee, and each warehouse has ten districts, there must be ten JMeter threads per warehouse.
 This value can be configured in the JMeter project itself, by adjusting the *number of threads* of the *Employee terminal actions* thread group.
 Note that the threads each use their own distinct employee account, defined in the `wss-terminals/employees.csv` file.
 If the number of threads exceeds the number of employees defined in this file, errors may occur; alternatively you may append new employee lines following the pattern exposed by the existing credentials.

-Each employee thread executes an initial setup followed by running a randomly selected (non-uniform) transaction for the number of times defined in the *loop count* property of the *Simulate employee transactions/work* loop controller.
+Each employee thread executes an initial setup followed by running randomly selected (non-uniform) transactions until the duration defined in the *Runtime (seconds)* property of the *Simulate employee work* runtime controller has been exceeded.
 Adjusting this value affects the overall duration of the test and amount of data generated.

 ### Making and Processing Measurements

 As mentioned in the [structure](#structure) section, measurements are meant to be taken with JMeter.
 For this, first ensure that the server is running on this or some other machine and that it already has generated the configured data model and written it to persistent storage.

 Make sure that JMeter is installed on your machine.
 Then, navigate to the folder of this project containing the JMeter sub-project, called `wss-terminals`.
 If the server is running on a remote computer, adjust the `auth.txt` file by replacing `localhost` (and potentially the port number) with the appropriate host identifier.
+The same goes for the *Server Name or IP* value in the *HTTP Request Defaults* of the JMeter project.

 Open a terminal and execute the command `jmeter -n -t terminals.jmx -l results.jtl` to run the test in JMeter's CLI-mode.
 This will execute the testplan defined in `terminals.jmx`.
 The results will be written as CSV data to the `results.jtl` file.

 Once the test has been completed, you can use the `jmeter -g results.jtl -o ./report` command to automatically create a report from the test results.
 The report will be placed in the `report` directory.
 Be aware that the `jmeter.reportgenerator.exporter.html.series_filter` property in the `user.properties` file defines which requests will be considered for the report.

 Note that for executing the JMeter tests, no resource intensive features such as *Result Trees*, *Debug Samplers*, *Listeners*, or *Summary Reports* should be active.

+Furthermore, if you have configured a large number of threads as described in the section [scaling](#scaling), you may have to adjust the amount of heap memory available to the JVM executing the test.
+This can for example be facilitated by modifying the appropriate JMeter file.
+This file can be found at `PATH-TO-JMETER-INSTALLATION/bin/jmeter`.
+Open the file and find the line `: "${HEAP:="-Xms1g -Xmx1g -XX:MaxMetaspaceSize=256m"}"` and adjust the values of `-Xms` and `-Xmx`.
+For example, if you have 50 threads, a size of 4GB to 6GB is appropriate.